justinkook/CoinCheck/README.md

 This project is for learning purposes only.

-A real-time feed of cryptocurrency prices for BTC, ETH, and LTC with historical prices from the last 5 days.
+A Progressive Web App for real-time cryptocurrency prices for BTC, ETH, and LTC with historical prices from the last 5 days.

 Built using MongoDB, Express, React, and Node.js with Pusher-channel websockets API for real time feed.